Data Annotations are a set of predefined attributes used in C# to apply specific configurations to class properties.

 Complete Example

-Let’s look at it with a complete example of what the data model for a very simple blog could look like, one that only had Author and Posts.
+Let’s see a complete example of what a very simple blog data model could look like, with only Author and Posts.

 [Table("BlogPosts")]